RF-KeyTA/KeyTA/src/keyta/tests/actions/features.md

 ### Return Value

-- If any step has a return value it can be chosen as the return value of the Action
+- If any step has a return value it can be chosen as the return value of the action

 ### Execution